Astroloco: Worst Contact

 - The game features witty British humor and well-written dialogue that elicits genuine laughs.

-- The pixel art style, while simplistic, adds charm to the game and complements its comedic tone.
+- The pixel art style, while reminiscent of MS Paint, adds a unique charm to the game, enhancing its comedic tone.

-- Puzzle design is engaging and the game is easy to learn, making it accessible for casual players.
+- Puzzle design is accessible and enjoyable, making the game a fun experience for casual players.

-- The game is short, with a playtime of around three hours, leaving players wanting more content.
+- The game is short, with a runtime of about three hours, leaving players wanting more content.

 - 100 % positive mentions